uiua-lang/uiua/site/text/files_and_streams.md

 ## Streams

-Stream are an abstraction for send and receiving data in chunks from some source.
+Stream are an abstraction for sending and receiving data in chunks from some source.
 Similar concepts exist in many programming languages, inluding Uiua.

 In this tutorial, we will focus on using streams to interact with files.
 However, Uiua also uses streams for other input/output sources, particularly network sockets.